molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/coc_umcg_research_clusters.md

 understand that failure to adhere to the Code of Conduct will have repercussions for my access to the HPC cluster.

-Please, sign this Code of Conduct and send a scanned copy to hpc.helpdesk@umcg.nl.
+Please, sign this Code of Conduct and send a scanned copy to [the helpdesk](../contact/).

 We wish you many fruitful computations!